-• Sympathetic nervous system: This system activates body processes.
-This system is also responsible for your body’s “fight-or-flight” response.
+Sympathetic Nervous System: This system activates the body's processes and is responsible for the "fight-or-flight" response.

 History